Skip to Main Content

 Need more help?
 The videos below will walk you through the various processes of accessing particular library resources.

 Please noteDue to the nature of our contractual agreements with publishers, Loyola alumni, guests and others not affiliated with Loyola University Chicago do not have access to electronic resources from off campus.
-Library users from the Health Sciences Division must log in at the Health Sciences Library website for off-campus access.
+Library users from the Health Sciences Campus must log in at the Health Sciences Library website for off-campus access.

 Accessing Materials from Off Campus